-In some years a 3-5 day trip is planned to explore and visit areas beyond our region or outside the state.
-Trips have been to Mildura and Broken Hill, the Central Highlands near Tumut, the Sapphire Coast at Pambula, and to the Gippsland Lakes.
+A longer trip is planned from time to time to explore and visit areas beyond our region or outside the state.
+Trips for members and their partners have been to Mildura and Broken Hill, the Central Highlands near Tumut, the Murray River, and to the Gippsland Lakes.

 Melbourne has many attractive venues suitable for outings each month.
 These outings are usually half days with conducted tours of places such as the State Library, Museum, Easter Hill Fire Station, Botanical Gardens, The Shrine, or some of our Exhibitions and Displays in the City or suburbs.